Cristina Bucșa

-Cristina Bucsa Bucsa (Cristina Bucșa; born 1 January 1998) is a Moldovan-born Spanish professional tennis player.
-She has career-high rankings of world No. 54 in singles, achieved on 3 November 2025, and No. 19 in doubles, achieved on 10 June 2024.
-She is currently the No. 1 Spanish doubles player.
-She won the bronze medal in doubles at the 2024 Summer Olympics and also seven WTA Tour doubles titles.
+Cristina Bucsa (Cristina Bucșa; born 1 January 1998) is a Moldovan-Spanish professional tennis player.
+She has career-high WTA rankings of world No. 30 in singles achieved in March 2026 and No. 14 in doubles, achieved in September 2026.
+Bucsa is the current No. 1 female Spanish player both in singles and doubles.

+Her most notable result is a bronze medal in doubles at the 2024 Summer Olympics, with Sara Sorribes Tormo.
+She also has won ten WTA Tour titles combined, one in singles and nine in doubles.

 Early life

 Bucșa was born in Chișinău, Moldova.
 Her father, Ion Bucșa, is a former Olympic biathlete who was Moldova's flag bearer at the 1998 and 2002 Winter Olympics.
 When she was three years old, her family moved to Cantabria in northern Spain; they originally moved to Las Fraguas before settling in Torrelavega.
 Bucșa attended the Instituto Marqués De Santillana in Torrelavega, where she was awarded the title of Illustrious Alumna in December 2022.
 She speaks Spanish, Romanian, English, and French.

 Bucșa began playing tennis at the age of five.
 In 2014, she moved to Barcelona to train at the Centre d'Alt Rendiment de Sant Cugat del Vallès, but in 2016 she moved back to Torrelavega where she currently lives and trains.
 She is coached by her father, who is self-taught and also acts as her physiotherapist.
 Being unsponsored, she buys her own kits and rackets for the tour.
 She does not have any public social media profiles, only using Facebook to keep in touch with other tennis players.

 She received her Spanish passport in 2014 and began representing Spain in 2015.